 By Cruz Grover

-Although AGS has been seemingly a continuous plague for both the teachers, vice principal Allyson Dubuque thinks otherwise.
+Although AGS has been seemingly a plague for teachers, vice principal Allyson Dubuque thinks otherwise.
 “Our teachers are doing a stellar job.
 [I see] absolutely fantastic teaching and learning happening.
 They are engaging with really difficult math problems [and] I see that there’s been a lot of successes for students.”

-Students who succeed this year in AGS I will go on to AGS II, and eventually AGS III, or a more advanced version.
+Students who succeed this year in AGS I will go on to AGS II, and eventually AGS III or a more advanced version.

 “AGS gives [students] the skills to be critical thinkers, and problem-solvers in landscapes that are changing very, very rapidly,” said Dubuque.

 Though many teachers have had to work double-time to create a usable math curriculum, the school district has no intent on reverting to the previous program.

 Students in Ms. Weber’s AGS class solve a geometry problem.
 Photo by Cruz Grover.